-- 1. Degenerative conditions causing compression of the spinal cord or spinal nerves

-- 2. Instability of the spine

-- 3. Spine fracture

-- 4. Spinal tumor

-- 5. Spinal deformity

-- 6. Miscellaneous conditions causing spinal cord or spinal nerve damage
+- 1. Degenerative conditions causing compression of spinal cord or spinal nerves - 2.
+Instability of the spine - 3.
+Spine fracture, dislocation or a combination of them - 4.
+Spinal tumour - 5.
+Spinal deformity - 6.
+Miscellaneous conditions causing spinal cord or spinal nerve damage